Mendrisio: Heritage sites of national significance

 Mendrisio is home to a number of Swiss heritage sites of national significance.
 The list includes three churches; the Church of S. Sisinio alla Torre, the Church of S. Martino, and the complex of S. Giovanni, which includes a convent, the Church of S. Giovanni and the Oratory of S. Maria.
 There are six stately houses or palaces on the list; the Croci House, the Dei Pagani Tre Buchi House, Palazzo Pollini, Palazzo Torriani, Villa Argentina and the Villa and mosaics of S. Maria in Borgo.
 The rest of the list consists of the Pinacoteca cantonale Giovanni Züst or Giovanni Züst Art Gallery and the Tremona archeological site.
 The 2013 mergers added the Museo Vela from Ligornetto and the Church of S. Silvestro from Meride.
 The villages of Ligornetto and Meride were added to the Inventory of Swiss Heritage Sites.

 Sights

 Mendrisio is known in Italian as il magnifico borgo (the magnificent town) due to its numerous elegant historical buildings.
 For two decades the town has had a pioneering role in promoting electric cars.
 The city's surroundings are the main wine-growing regions in Canton Ticino.

-The city is also known for its typical Good Friday procession, when a live recreation of Christ's passion is enacted (without any blood or violence), and also for the grape festival (called Sagra dell'uva) which takes place in late September.
+The city is also known for its typical Good Friday procession (included by UNESCO in the intangible world heritage lists from 2019), when a live recreation of Christ's passion is enacted (without any blood or violence), and also for the grape festival (called Sagra dell'uva) which takes place in late September.